ruiczhu/justiceLeagueProjectDoc/main-doc/topics/Our-team.md

 ### ZHU Ruichen

+**Role**:

-**Role**: Oversees the entire project, ensuring timelines and deliverables are met.
+- Oversees the entire project, ensuring timelines and deliverables are met.

-**Role**: Construction of front-end and back-end as well as configuration and use of SAM2 model.
+- Construction of front-end and back-end.
+- Configuration and use of the SAM2 model.
+- Model configuration, deployment and operation.
+- Write test code according to the requirements of test members and get the required test data.

-## Developer 2
+## System Developer

 ### Huang Xinghua

+**Role**:

-**Role**: Build the front and back ends and use OpenCV to add effects to specified objects and backgrounds.
+- Build the front and back ends.
+- Use OpenCV to add effects to specified objects and backgrounds.
+- Providing hardware equipment for group projects.

 ## UI/UX Designer

 ### Tang Bowen

-**Role**: Provide design solutions for video processing effects and front-end design.

-## Documentation Specialist

-### Dong Xinyu, Cheng Yingtong, Guan Yuqi

 **Role**:
+- Provide design solutions for video processing effects and front-end design.
+- Provide design support for the project.
+- Create and beautify slides for project presentations.

+## Quality Assurance Specialist

+### Dong Xinyu

+**Role**:
+- Complete testing of the system.
+- Develop test indicators and test cases.
-Conduct research on model selection to help determine the team's project direction and planning.
+- Conduct research on model selection to help determine the team's project direction and planning.
-Complete testing of the system.
+- Prepare some documents and reports.

+## Documentation Specialist and Tester

+### Guan Yuqi

+**Role**:
-Compiles and prepares all reports and documentation.
+- Compiles and prepares all reports and documentation.
+- Formulate test indicators and propose test requirements.
+- Conduct research on model selection to help determine the team's project direction and planning.

+## Research Specialist

+### Cheng Yingtong

+**Role**:
+- Conduct research on model selection to help determine the team's project direction and planning.
-Provide theoretical support for model selection.
+- Conduct in-depth research on the model and provide theoretical support for the project.
+- Prepare some documents and reports.

 ## Our tasks